NCI-GDC/gdc-mutation-indexer/README.md

 You can also use docker to run the pytest.
 If you are on a mac, make sure you locate about 4G of mem, 4G of swap, and 2 CPUs to docker machine.
 You can change it in the preference of docker desktop software.
+Then copy your id_rsa file to the project root.
+It is required to download and install private python packages from github.
 Then run
 ```
 docker-compose up -d